jiyorude/avant/README.md

 <br/>

 ### License
-Avant, avantlib and its database are licensed under a MIT-license.
+Avant, avantlib, its database and vertice are licensed under a MIT-license.
 Please refer to `License.txt` for information regarding the usage and modification of the algorithm.

-Please head over to the `release` section of the repository (GitHub only) if you wish to download a dump of the avant map database.

 &copy; Jordy Veenstra 2024 <br>
 &copy; A Pixelated Point of View 2024